This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using affiliate links.

 7. Porn changes how consumers see other people

-Sexual objectification occurs when people perceive others as sex objects, rather than complex human beings deserving of dignity and respect.
-In fact, in a review of research on sexual violence, two leading experts called sexual objectification the “common thread” that connects different forms of sexual violence.Gervais, S. J., & Eagan, S. (2017).
+Sexual objectification occurs when people perceive others as sex objects rather than complex human beings deserving of dignity and respect.
+In fact, a review of research on sexual violence highlighted this.
+Two leading experts called sexual objectification the ‘common thread’ that connects different forms of sexual violence.Gervais, S. J., & Eagan, S. (2017).
 Sexual objectification: The common thread connecting myriad forms of sexual violence against women.
 The American journal of orthopsychiatry, 87(3), 226–232. https://doi.org/10.1037/ort0000257Copy

 8. Porn chips away at consumers’ self-confidence and mental health